Skip to content

 How Does Someone ‘Witness’ My Signature?

 Witnessing a signature in person is relatively straightforward.
-First, the individual has to watch you sign the document and then sign it themselves to confirm their sight of your signature.
+First, the individual has to watch you sign the document and then sign it themselves to confirm that they saw you sign the document.

 Who Can Witness Your Signature?

-When signing a deed for your company as a sole director, your witness should be someone who:
+When signing a deed for your company as a sole director, your witness must be:

 Why Do We Have Witness Rules?

 Witness requirements are vital to minimise the risk of fraud and forced signature.
-Our legal system believes that having a witness will ensure a more honest account of signing and help limit coercing an individual who does not want to sign the document.
+The general principle is that having a witness will ensure a more honest account of signing and help limit coercion of an individual who does not want to sign the document.

 Key Takeaways

-The witness requirement will depend on the type of contract your business is entering.
-Once you establish that a witness is required, you must carefully select a suitable witness and follow the required physical or electronic witnessing procedures.
-It is simpler to arrange a physical witness.
-It is worth seeking legal advice if you wish to explore someone witnessing your signature remotely (or electronically).
+The witness requirement will depend on the type of contract your business is entering into.
+Once you establish that a witness is required, select a suitable witness and ensure they are physically present when witnessing your signature.

 If you need help with signature witnessing requirements, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.